shsarker/visual_field_test/README.md

 ### Phase 2 — Planned
 - VR headset adaptation
-- Database integration for participant session storage
+- Pilot testing with human subjects
-- Human testing and statistical modeling
+- Statistical modeling

 ## Notice
 This project is under active development and is not currently licensed for reuse, reproduction, or distribution.
 The source code is provided for academic review only.